Hussam-creator/cybersecurity-portfolio/Writeups/Offsec-pg/Authby/README.md

 - Remove sensitive files from web root directories
 - Restrict web upload functionality or impose file validation to prevent execution of uploaded content
 - Apply all relevant security patches to address known kernel-level vulnerabilities such as MS11-046 (CVE-2011-1249)
-- Implement least privilege principle where privileges such as SeImpersonatePrivilege where not required
+- Implement least privilege principle where privileges such as SeImpersonatePrivilege are not required